 However, neither of the factors mentioned above is as important as the topic of this article: people management skills.
 Why?
 Good question.
 I mean, isn’t it already enough to hire a manager who’s an industry expert with decades of experience?

 Well, in today’s fast-paced world, an employee’s relationship with their manager sets the tone for their success within the organization.
 Successful employees equate to a successful business.
-Additionally, an article from LinkedIn shows that 70% of an employee’s motivation to produce quality output is influenced by their manager.
+Additionally, an article from Gallup shows that 70% of an employee’s motivation to produce quality output is influenced by their manager.

 How can managers improve and respond to this?
 That’s right, with people management.